apache/spark/docs/apache-airflow-providers-microsoft-azure/connections/adf.rst

 Client ID
     Specify the ``client_id`` used for the initial connection.
     This is needed for *token credentials* authentication mechanism.
+    It can be left out to fall back on ``DefaultAzureCredential``.

 Secret
     Specify the ``secret`` used for the initial connection.
     This is needed for *token credentials* authentication mechanism.
+    It can be left out to fall back on ``DefaultAzureCredential``.

 Tenant ID
     Specify the ``tenantId`` used for the initial connection.
     This is needed for *token credentials* authentication mechanism.
+    It can be left out to fall back on ``DefaultAzureCredential``.

 Subscription ID
     Specify the ``subscriptionId`` used for the initial connection.
-    This is needed for *token credentials* authentication mechanism.
+    This is needed for all authentication mechanisms.

 Factory Name (optional)
     Specify the Azure Data Factory to interface with.